Yourco Logo

 Establish Standards for Every Message You Send

-Once consent and boundaries are in place, Rules 4 and 5 govern how messages should be written and how employees can exit the channel at any time.
+Once consent and boundaries are in place, Tips 4 and 5 govern how messages should be written and how employees can exit the channel at any time.

-Workplace texts are business communications that can surface in investigations, audits, and legal proceedings.
-Informal language and emojis can be misinterpreted across cultures and contexts, creating unnecessary risk.
+Workplace texts are business communications that may come up in HR reviews, audits, or internal documentation.
+Keeping a professional, consistent tone also ensures messages translate clearly across cultures and languages.
 All business texts should use complete sentences, avoid slang, and remain concise and factual.

 Sample policy language: "All work-related texts must use professional language, complete sentences, and avoid slang or emojis."